727yubin/Scoreboard/README.md

 * Preferably a large display

 # Execution:
-## Linux:
-1. Download all files except `LiberationSans.ttf` and `scoreboard.py`.
-2. `cd` into the directory, then run `python3 scoreboard.py`.
+`cd` into the directory, and run `scoreboard.py`.
-3. Follow the instructions on screen.
-## Other OSes:
-1. Download all files except `scoreboard.py`.
-2. Double click `scoreboard-win.py`.
-3. Follow the instructions on screen.

-## For both OSes:
+Linux systems do not need `liberationsans.ttf`; Windows systems do not need `pala.ttf`.

-* Font color, background color, and font size can be controlled by editing `config.txt`.
+Font color, background color, and font size can be controlled by editing `config.txt`.

 # Keys:
 <kbd> a </kbd>: Add 60s &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <kbd> z </kbd>: Subtract 60s